-Al-Ahsa Development Company ("the Company") is a Saudi joint stock company established as per Ministerial Decree No. 573 dated 14 Rabea II 1414H corresponding to 1 October 1993 and registered under Commercial Register No. 2252021816 dated 1 Jumada II 1414H corresponding to 15 November 1993.
-The Company has a branch registered under commercial registration number 2051064048 which is located in Al Khobar, Kingdom of Saudi Arabia.
+AYYAN Investment Company (formerly: Al-Ahsa Development Company) ("the Company") is a Saudi Joint Stock Company established as per Ministerial Decree No. 573 dated 14 Rabea II 1414H corresponding to October 1, 1993 and registered previously under Commercial Register No. 2252021816 dated 1 Jumada II 1414H corresponding to November 15, 1993.
+The Company has a branch registered under commercial registration number 2051064048 which is located in AL Khobar, Kingdom of Saudi Arabia.